codio-c5/C5-Development/.guides/content/1-5-Caesar-Cipher---1dd8.md

-The Caesar cipher is an ancient *(Hail Caesar!)* and simple form of encryption known as shift ciphers.
+The Caesar cipher is an ancient *(Hail Caesar!)* and simple form of encryption that belongs to the class of shift ciphers.
 A shift cipher takes each character of a text message and then shifts each letter in the message `n` letters to the right in the alphabet.
 The version known as the Caesar cipher specifically shifts 3 letters to the right.

 ### Example of a Caesar Cipher
 In the following example, the *key* is 3.
 Each letter is shifted 3 letters to the right in the alphabet.